-Early detention of the disease drastically increases the chances of successfully treating it, and that’s why oral cancer screening near you is so important.
-We understand how the word cancer can be intimidating, but it is important not to get intimidated and get screenings frequently.
+Early detection of the disease drastically increases the chances of successfully treating it, and that’s why oral cancer screening near you is so important.
+We understand how the word cancer can be intimidating, but it is important not to get intimidated and to get screenings frequently.

 From the above facts, you can see that oral cancer can affect everyone, although some people are at a higher risk.
 Therefore, you don’t need to skip screenings because you don’t smoke or you are too young.
 Everyone should undergo these screenings to be on the safe side as the disease has a very high mortality rate.
 It is better to be safe than sorry.

 You should not wait for your regular screenings if you notice the warning signs of oral cancer.
 Some of these warning signs include:

 Once you start experiencing any of the above signs, keep a two-week timeline for assessing the signs.
 Most of the signs often indicate other conditions that are not so severe, so you can rest easy.
 However, if the signs are consistent, get to a dentist in Fontana, CA, for oral cancer screening.

 Oral cancer affects all people, but some people are at a higher risk than others.
 Some risk factors of the condition include:

 The good news is despite oral cancer being fatal; it can still be treated.
 However, it is vital that it is detected early for increased chances of successful treatment.
 There are various treatment approaches, often a combination of therapies.